dolmades/dolmades-cli/README.md

 * **Ease of use:** supports major linux distros and requires no special permissions
 * **Compatibility:** recipes create functional dolmades across various distros and system hardware
 * **Mobility:** cooked dolmades are designed to be executable across various distros and system hardware
-* **Safety&Security:** dolmades are isolated from each other and from the host system by default
+* **Safety:** dolmades are isolated from each other and from the host system by default which prevents data loss

 ## Prototypical Implementation
 The current implementation is a prototype in Python and focuses on basic features and GOG support.